 Once you've narrowed it down to a select few suppliers, you'll want to weigh all your options.
 Keep in mind that when weighing your options, you'll want to consider more than just price, MOQ and payment terms.
 Make sure you factor in how well and how quickly each supplier replied to you.
 Your communication with your supplier can be a critical element of your business going forward so you'll want to make sure you start off on the right foot.

 Sourcing a reliable supplier for your product from Alibaba might be a new experience but also a rewarding one.
 With some basic knowledge and common safeguards, it can be pretty safe.
-Always do you due diligence and if a deal feels too good to be true, be ready and willing to walk away.
-There’s a hundred other suppliers you can find in just a few clicks.
+Always do your due diligence and if a deal feels too good to be true, be ready and willing to walk away.
+There are a hundred other suppliers you can find in just a few clicks.

 About The Author